Did Ukrainian soldiers butcher unarmed, surrendering Russian soldiers?

 "This is common practice in the Armed Forces of Ukraine that is actively supported by the Kyiv regime and blatantly ignored by its Western patrons," it added.

-Killing PoWs is a war crime and the video shows what appears to be Russian soldiers in the Makiivka city of the Luhansk region of eastern Ukraine.
+Killing PoWs is a war crime and the video shows what appear to be Russian soldiers in the Makiivka city of the Luhansk region of eastern Ukraine.

 The video shows a dilapidated building structure and its backyard in the aftermath of a severe gunfight between the two sides.